Should You Get A Name Change Change After Divorce: Divorce Decree & More

 This tradition is little more than that: a tradition carved out of convenience that grew into standard practice or, in some cases, law.
 In the 9th century in England, women were required to take their husbands' last names to delineate their heritage or family line.
 Women were not allowed to hold property or in any other way express their independence from their husbands, so lawmakers created the impetus that led to giving up your birth-given name in favor of your husband's name.

 While it is not law, women are often expected to change their names after getting married.
 Divorce can be far more nuanced.
 Some people keep their married names for the sake of ease, while others are more than happy to go back to their pre-marriage monikers.
-Still, others are ecstatic at the prospect of putting even greater distance between themselves and their marriage.
+Still, others are ecstatic at the prospect of putting an even greater distance between themselves and their marriage.

 You do not have to change your name upon divorce, nor do you have to change your name after marriage: both are dependent entirely upon your choice and your personal preferences.
 However, when deciding to keep your married name or revert to your maiden name, there are some things to consider.

-That being said, there can also be negative aspects related to changing your name.
+However, there can also be negative aspects related to changing your name.
 Losing career headway, having a name different from that of your children, and feeling as though you are starting at square one in your work and social lives with a name you'd long ago discarded, can all make changing your name a poor decision, and one that can undermine the progress you've made in deciding to divorce.

 A name is an important thing in a person's life; your name is a strong marker of who you are, where you came from, and how you see yourself.
 When someone calls your name, it is usually an instinct to turn and look, and seeing your name can create a feeling of comfort and familiarity.
 Far from being a token response, changing your name can be an important decision to make and may not be one to take lightly or without weighing all the possible pros and cons.

-Moving on from a divorce can already be challenging enough; you decided to devote your life to someone, and learning how to navigate your day-to-day in the absence of that commitment can be difficult.
+Moving on from a divorce can already be challenging enough; you decided to devote your life to someone, and learning how to navigate your day-to-day life in the absence of that commitment can be difficult.
 Changing your name might be just one of the many ways you can help yourself move on and leave your relationship in the past.
 It may allow you to move on from your marriage and get through to the other side of grief and pain.
 Even if your married name was one you loved, treasured, and were excited by, changing your name back to your maiden moniker can empower and uplift you, and be an effective agent for change.

 On the flip side, however, changing your name can mean changing many aspects of your life without the actual need or desire to do so.
 If you and your former partner are on positive terms, the divorce was amicable, and your life is well-established using your last name, it might make more sense for you to keep your married name.
 Whether or not you are pining over lost love, too, might factor in.
 If you are ready to move forward and let your marriage go, changing your name might not be an important step in healing.